Cnds122/MechaCar_Challenge/README.md

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 ## Summary Statistics on Suspension Coils

-- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+The figures below demostrate statistical values of suspension coils based on all lots and individual lots
 ![Alt Text](Images/total_summary.png)
 ![Alt Text](Images/lot_summary.png)

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

+The results dictate that the variance when all lots are grouped together is 62 PSI, which meet the specifications required.
+When looking at lots individually, lot 1 and lot 2 also meet the requirements with 1 and 7 PSI, respectively.
+Lot 3 has a variance of 170 PSI which does not meet design specifications.

 ## T-Tests on Suspension Coils